Who is DFMI?

 _

 Ameera Faber, whose career continues a three-generation presence in the business of storytelling, is an award-winning producer with extensive experience in Transmedia storytelling campaigns.
 She has produced over 600 hours of television content broadcast on networks including SABC, e.tv, and Netflix.
-With a specialised focus on science and metaphysical science based content.
 Her producing portfolio spans across several genres from documentary, factual, and reality entertainment shows to drama series, reflecting her deep understanding of African storytelling and global distribution ecosystems.

 Ameera serves as Deputy Chair of the Documentary Filmmakers Association and has been a juror for multiple SAFTAs and International Emmy Awards.
 She holds two bachelor degrees in Film & Metaphysical Science, a Masters Degree in Business Psychology, and is pursuing her PhD in Conscious Business Ethics.
-She is an ordained minister and also the author of multiple books on relationship-building in the film, television, music and entertainment industries and owns a post-production facility in Johannesburg, supporting major productions such as Uzalo.
-Ameera continues to coach creatives as a business, leadership and life coach with a focus on peak performance and ethical leadership.
+She is an ordained minister and also the author of multiple books on relationship-building in the film, television, music and entertainment industries and owns a post-production facility in Johannesburg supporting major SABC 1 soapies.
+Ameera is also the co-founder of True Continent an African Documentary streaming platform, co-founder of The Superhero Project NPO and the founder of Coaching for Women- which focuses on leadership development for African women.

 Khalid Shamis